RUTILEA/SDTest/README.md

 ### Installation

-Download the latest [release][link-github-release] and run the installer.
+Download the latest [release][link-installer-download] and run the installer.

 ## Development
 ### Dependencies